 Michael Hall joined Ironwood in 2013, bringing his drug development experience, scientific knowledge, patient‐oriented medical perspective, and proven leadership capabilities to our clinical development team.
 He was attracted to Ironwood by the “discipline with which the team advances programs and the degree to which they focus on science that addresses unmet needs of patients.”
 Previously Michael served as chief medical officer and senior vice president at Repligen Corp. and before that as vice president of global clinical affairs at Shire Human Genetic Therapies Inc. He has also held medical affairs, pharmacovigilance and clinical positions at Novartis Pharmaceuticals Corp.
 Michael began his career as a physician at Hillbrow Hospital and Johannesburg General Hospital, both in Johannesburg.
 He earned his MB.
 BCh. medical degree from the University of Witwatersrand Medical School in Johannesburg.

 Michael Higgins joined Ironwood in 2003, attracted not only by the opportunity to help build the company from the ground up, but by the Ironwood team’s operational discipline in prioritizing the clinical development programs most likely to reach the market and help patients.
-Since joining, he has overseen Ironwood’s management of shareholder capital, including our transition to a publicly‐traded company in 2010.
-Michael currently leads finance, operations and strategic planning.
+He currently serves as chief operating officer.
 Prior to joining Ironwood, Michael held a variety of senior business positions at Genzyme Corp., including vice president of corporate finance.
 He earned an M.B.A. from the Amos Tuck School of Business Administration at Dartmouth College and a B.S. from Cornell University.

 Senior Vice President, Marketing & Sales